Help for Small Businesses

 HOW: SVCF is partnering with Opportunity Fund, California’s largest nonprofit microlender, serving small businesses since 1994.
 Opportunity Fund will in turn partner with certain CDFIs to expand the scope of services and support to small businesses.

-As of June 16, the Small Business Relief Fund has provided Opportunity Fund with $3,258,690 for California businesses.
+As of September 10, the Small Business Relief Fund has provided Opportunity Fund with

 IMPACT: This new fund will reach hundreds of small businesses throughout California.
 As an example, for each $1 million contribution, 500 small business owners will receive immediate debt relief or 225 will get help with securing responsible credit.